Borg 2.0 (preliminary infos)

 • multi-repo improvements

-• borg rcreate can create "related repositories" of an existing repo, e.g. to use them for efficient archive transfers using borg transfer.
+• borg repo-create can create "related repositories" of an existing repo, e.g. to use them for efficient archive transfers using borg transfer.

 • borg transfer can copy and convert archives from a borg 1.x repo to a related borg 2 repo. to save time, it will transfer the compressed file content chunks without recompressing. but, to make your repo more secure, it will decrypt / re-encrypt all the chunks.